henkelmax/steam-common-games/readme.md

 ## [Website](https://henkelmax.github.io/steam-common-games/)

-A simple web app, that finds steam games that you have in common with your firends.
+A simple web app, that finds steam games that you have in common with your friends.

 ## Project setup